-This information is shown in a video: Phttp://tinyurl.com/pt8msdr These bikes are designed to run full housing to the derailleur.
+These bikes are designed to run full housing to the derailleur.
 This means that the housing has no interruptions, and runs as one continuous piece from the shifter to the derailleurs.

 The top-tube cable stops work best with front derailleur or adjustable height seatpost cables.
-See page12 for an illustration of the proper rear derailleur cable routing.
+See pages 13 and 14 for illustrations of the proper rear derailleur cable routing.
 On the Mojo HDR, if you're not going to be using them, remove the cable stops and screw the Allen head bolt back in place for a clean look.